Tolulanguy/Simple-Projects/README.md

-# Simple-Projects
+# Simple Projects from the Past

-A list of my simple projects from the past
+Welcome to my repository containing some past projects I've worked on in the past.